 Welcome to the second issue of the

-We hope that the variety of subjects considered in the current issue will interest many readers and will provide a good source of inspiration.
-Have a good read!
+We hope that the variety of approaches and subjects considered in the current issue will interest many readers and will become a good source of inspiration and further research.
+Enjoy reading!

 Concentration on the market of audit services provided to publicly listed companies: Evidence from Poland Where is the missing value?
 Evidence from the game industry IPOs underpricing in Poland Food export restrictions during the COVID-19 pandemic: Real and potential effects on food security Using the potential of the creative economy to restore Ukraine Ways to neutralize the country-of-origin effect in the emerging market firms international branding 1